Multiracial Congregations May Not Bridge Racial Divide

 Moore's impressions, in fact, are supported by the research of Emerson and Dougherty.

 "All the growth [in multiracial churches] has been people of color moving into white churches," Emerson says.
 "We have seen zero change in the percentage of whites moving into churches of color."
-Once a multi-racial church becomes less than 50 percent white, Emerson says, the whites leave.
+Once a multiracial church becomes less than 50% white, Emerson says, the white members leave.
 Such findings have left Emerson discouraged.

 "For the leaders of color who were trying to create the multiracial church movement," Emerson says, "they're basically saying, 'It doesn't work.
 The white brothers and sisters just won't give up their privilege.
 And so we've been defeated, in a sense.'"